The Etiquette Advantage in Business, 3rd Edition

 - Essential table manners and why they matter

 In the nine years since the last edition was published, business has become undeniably more global.
-Not only are executives traveling abroad, but workers at every level are, also, finding themselves being called on to travel regionally, nationally, and internationally.
-The 3rd edition of Etiquette Advantage in Business highlights such aspects of travel as:
+Not only are executives traveling abroad, but workers at every level are also finding themselves being called on to travel regionally, nationally, and internationally.
+The Etiquette Advantage in Business, 3rd edition highlights such aspects of travel as:

 - Airplane travel and hotel courtesies